KnowEnG/Signature_Analysis_Pipeline/README.md

 # KnowEnG's Gene Signature Pipeline
 This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Signature Analysis Pipeline.

 This pipeline performs network-based **signature analysis** on the columns of a given spreadsheet, where spreadsheet's columns correspond to sample-labels and rows correspond to gene-labels.
-The signature is based on correlating gene expression data (network smoothed) against known gene signature data.
+The signature is based on correlating gene expression data (network enriched) against known gene signature data.

 There are four similarity methods that one can choose from: